tanglisha/format-rolltable-text/README.md

 # Format RollTable Text
-Add a button to roll table results which lets you edit text results in a nice editor, the same type as the roll table description uses.
+Adds a button to roll table results which lets you edit text results in a nice editor, the same type as the roll table description uses.

 ![Screenshot of a rolltable config document with the new `html` button](images/rolltable-config.png)